news

 Video via CNN/Larry King.

-Just three months after the party photograph was taken, John F. Kennedy Jr., Carolyn and her sister, Lauren, were killed when Kennedy's light plane crashed off the coast of Martha's Vineyard, Massachusetts.
+Just three months after the party photograph was taken, John F. Kennedy Jr., Carolyn and her sister, Lauren Bessette, were killed when Kennedy's light plane crashed off the coast of Martha's Vineyard, Massachusetts.

-The accident raised countless what-ifs about the potential of "America's son", questions that are being pondered again today, as we approach what would have been his 63rd birthday on November 25.
+The accident raised countless what-ifs about the potential of "America's son", questions that are being pondered again on the 25th anniversary of their tragic deaths on July 16, 2024.

 ADVERTISEMENT